-AWARNING Before doing maintenance on the machine, disconnect it from the electrical supply.
+AWARNING Before doing maintenance on the machine, disconnect it from the electrical supply and the air supply, and release any residual air from the lines.
 Failure to comply may cause serious injury.

 If the power cord is worn, cut, or damaged in any way, have it replaced immediately.